OPEnSLab-OSU/FeatherFault/README.md

 ## Getting Started

 FeatherFault can be installed through the Arduino Library Manager, or by downloading this repository.
-FeatherFault also requires the Adafruit ASF core, which can be found [here](https://github.com/adafruit/Adafruit_ASFcore).
+The Adafruit ASF core is also required, which can be found [here](https://github.com/adafruit/Adafruit_ASFcore).
 Once these are both installed, FeatherFault can be activated by adding the following lines to the beginning of a sketch:
 ```C++
 #include "FeatherFault.h"